Hope-Liang/ID2223Lab2/README.md

 For model-centric approaches, we can

 1. Use larger model with more layers, larger width and more heads, e.g. using whisper-medium or whisper-large.
 But in this case it would require much more training time as the number of parameters to be optimized has increased a lot.
 2. The hyperparameters for training could be fine-tuned through random search/grid search or even applying other methods like Genetic Algorithms.
-The hyperparameters to be played around includes batch_size, learning_rate and dropout etc.
+The hyperparameters to be optimized include batch_size, learning_rate and dropout etc.

 ### Data-centric Approaches